joshuaeckroth/csci201-website/notes/vm.markdown

 When the VM code contains the start of a function, e.g.,

 ```
-function Foo.bar 2
+function Foo.bar 5
 ```

-the VM-assembly translator should do the following:
+(where 5 represents the number of locals used in the function), the VM-assembly translator should do the following:

-1. (todo)
+1. Create a label representing the function name.
+This is where the function officially starts.
+2. When the function is called, the `LCL` pointer equals the stack pointer `SP`.
+This leaves no room for local variables; recall that local variables are stored just before the stack starts.
+So, the stack pointer must be moved forward by the number of locals (5 in the example).
+You should also set those local values to 0 (so effectively push constant 0 num-locals times, or 5 times in this example).

 ### Function calls